How Much Does a Power Wheelchair Cost?

 Can You Return a Power Wheelchair?

 If you purchase a power wheelchair and later decide you no longer want or need the chair, you can usually return or resell the chair and recuperate part of the cost.
-Please note that medical supply stores aren't usually able to issue refunds for special orders, so if you plan to return or resell the wheelchair, a standard model might be best.
+Please note that medical supply stores aren't usually able to issue refunds for special orders.
+If you plan to return or resell the wheelchair, a standard model might be best.

 The Cost of a Power Wheelchair: Is It Worth It?

-While a quality electric wheelchair isn’t cheap, the right power wheelchair could be a game-changer for someone who can't get around with a manual wheelchair, mobility scooter, walker, or cane.
+A quality electric wheelchair isn’t cheap.
+However, the right power wheelchair is a game-changer for someone who can't get around with a manual wheelchair, mobility scooter, walker, or cane.

-According to a 2010 update to the Americans with Disabilities Act, public and commercial buildings must make their facilities accessible to people who use a mobility device, including manual and electric wheelchairs—so your freedom should only increase rather than become more limited with a chair.
+According to a 2010 update to the Americans with Disabilities Act, public and commercial buildings must make their facilities accessible to people who use a mobility device, including manual and electric wheelchairs.
+Your freedom should increase, rather than become more limited with a chair.